 The launch coincides with R U OK Day on 10 September and its 2020 theme of ‘there’s more to say after R U OK’.
 Nina Nyman, CMO at UnLtd and Co-Chair of the Mentally Healthy Change Group said:

 “Many of us avoid asking others how they are for the fear of the response and not being able to say or do the right thing.
 The MHFA course will help give leaders the confidence to have those conversations and to know what to say if someone is not okay.
-Just like the standard first aid courses, it gives you the skills and knowledge to potentially save someone’s life.”
+Just like the Antibiotics aid courses, it gives you the skills and knowledge to potentially save someone’s life.”

 The course will be delivered online by Chloe Hooper, Head of Growth and Marketing, Regional Lead at PHD and member of the Mentally Healthy Change Group who is a qualified mental health first aid trainer and has already trained over 130 people across the industry in mental health first aid.